SeattleTestbed/docs/Continuous-Integration-for-the-Team.md

 <a name="ConfigAppVeyor" />
 ### Configuring AppVeyor: Writing appveyor.yml
 Here's a basic sample for any Seattle project that includes buildscripts.
-The example below will run the unit testing framework on one version of python - 2.7 - on a windows 64 bit system on a Appveyor VM after performing basic OS installation
+The example below will run the unit testing framework on one version of python - 2.7 - on a windows 64 bit system on a AppVeyor VM after performing basic OS installation

 ```
 build: false                #defaults to the cloned repository